causiq/logary/README.md

 that you have that exact version installed.
 Hopac is currently pre-v1 so it is often doing breaking changes between versions.

-### Is v4.0.x a stable version?
+### Is v5.0.x a stable version?

 It's stable to run.
-The API is stable.
-We're still working the derived-metrics experience.
-We may introduce a few more ABI/API breakages before 4.0 RTM.
+The API is alpha.

 ### Isn't v4.0.x supposed to be API-stable?